Scalable multiphoton generation from cavity-synchronized single-photon sources: Performance of a circuit-QED implementation

-We observe clear peaks at integer multiples of the repetition time $\tau=n/R$, corresponding to the detection of two photons coming from different pulses.
+We observe a clear peak at the repetition time \changeByMing{$\tau=1/R$}, corresponding to the detection of two photons coming from different pulses.
 Relevant to characterize the few-photon statistics of the SPS is the small peak that appears near zero time delay, $\tau\sim 0.$ \jj{A small area in this peak signals a small probability of two- and multi-photon emission}\ \cite{kiraz_quantum-dot_2004}.
 In Fig.~\ref{HBT_interference}(c) we enlarge the region $\tau\sim 0$ and show that the area of the zeroth peak increases with $g/\kappa,$ \jj{consistently with the behavior} of ${\cal P}_2$ in Fig.~\ref{fig:conditions}(b) for the same parameters.

 To quantify more precisely the amount of multi-photon contamination of the SPS, and in a way that is independent of the input power, it is convenient to define the normalized correlation $g_{\rm HBT}^{(2)}[0]$ at zero delay as \cite{fischer_dynamical_2016}